Code testing

 Convergence testing

-converge at desired truncation order, many modules are equipped with their own convergence tests.
+To ensure that the various components in chombo-discharge converge at desired truncation order, many modules are equipped with their own convergence tests.

-These are located in $DISCHARGE_HOME/Exec/Convergence
+These are located in $DISCHARGE_HOME/Exec/Convergence.

-The tests are too extensive to include in continuous integration, and they must be run locally like a regular chombo-discharge
+The tests are too extensive to include in continuous integration, and they must be run locally like a regular chombo-discharge application.

 Our approach for convergence testing is found in Verification and validation.